 I went to their grand opening party and knew I had to ask for a proper tasting.
-Well, I’m here to say that I was not disappointed and the next time your craving authentic BBQ, Smoke City Char Bar is your new destination BBQ restaurant.
+Well, I’m here to say that I was not disappointed and the next time you’re craving authentic BBQ, Smoke City Char Bar is your new destination BBQ restaurant.

-The project is the work of group Cathedral Hill Associates, who operate restaurants in the greater Seattle area, up in Mill Valley, and beyond, and Bay Area-based owner Ki Yong Choi.
+The project is the work of group Cathedral Hill Associates, who operate restaurants in the greater Seattle area, up in Mill Valley, and Bay Area-based owner Ki Yong Choi.
 Smoke City Char Bar will have its 1-year anniversary at the end of March.

-Their staff is very seasoned, you’ve got Steve Grunkemeyer, their general manager, Brandt – their head server, and the Ray Liotta look alike server, Barry.
+Their staff is very seasoned, you’ve got Steve Grunkemeyer, their general manager, Brandt – their head server, and the Ray Liotta look-alike server, Barry.
 Chef George Huynh, who worked for the An family, known for Crustacean in Beverly Hills, and many other restaurants, and for Michael Reed, as well as Poppy and Seed.
 You will be in good hands when you dine at this very fun establishment.

 Here’s What I tried:

 Traditional Grey Goose Martini served cold in an artisan martini glass, just perfect.

 Salvador’s Sangria, with their house red or white mixed with fresh berries and smoked watermelon.
 The smoked watermelon is what makes this cocktail so remarkable.